 Talking to other sellers can also be useful.
 You can find out which prep services they are using and, more importantly, if there are any to avoid.
 After all, when you’re sending your precious inventory to someone else, you’ll want to make sure it’s going to be safe.

-You can find a selection of FBA prep services in the Web Retailer directory.
+You can find FBA prep services in the Web Retailer directory.